danwolfgang/melody-plugin-image-asset-from-entry/readme.md

 blog: when an entry is published through the XML-RPC API to the blog, normally the Flickr image URL is displayed in the entry.

+If a Flickr URL is supplied, this plugin will also update the URL to grab the "Large" size image (1024 pixels wide).
+Using the Large image makes it easy to get exactly the size image you need because it's a big-ish file that can be sized with the AssetThumbnailURL tag to any dimensions required.

 This plugin works for entries created through the API, and also works when on the Edit Entry screen: save an entry and the Entry Body is reviewed for any non-local image URLs that can be converted into image assets.